The History of WHPS

 The Ruddells ran this private boys school until 1946 and established the relaxed teacher-pupil relationship coupled with firm but fair discipline, which have become part of the school’s tradition.
 The school was bought by Mr Wilfred MacRobert when the Ruddells retired in 1946.
 WHiPS, as the school eventually became known, was virtually a family institution for the 18 years that Mr MacRobert was associated with it.

-In 1964 it was decided to turn the school into a non-profit company under the control of the School Council and a trust.
+In 1964 the WHPS Trust was established and it was decided to turn the school into a non-profit association of persons under the control of the School Council.

 “When built, the school stood alone on the open veld without a bush or tree to be seen.
 However, we soon got busy planting and digging, and for many years it was custom for every boy who entered the school to plant a tree.
 Many of the Old Boys who visit the school are still able to point out the particular tree they planted.
 Waterkloof hardly existed; there were no defined roads, there were no houses between the school and the Pretoria University and one had a clear unobstructed view of the Union Buildings.”